“A List” Units

 (Unless of course you want to run a backline Farseer.
 What follows is a guide for how to design a frontline Farseer, which is often easiest for new players.
 If you are interested in how to build a backline foot-Farseer for competitive play click here.)

 DO: Give your Farseer DOOM if you have any doubts about what powers to select.
 DOOM is the most powerful damage multiplier available to our army.

-DO: take either GUIDE or EXECUTIONER as her second psychic power.
-GUIDE is the right choice if you have a maximally sized squads of Dark Reapers, Shining Spears, Windriders, or War Walkers.
+GUIDE is especially effective if you have a maximally sized squads of Dark Reapers, Shining Spears, or War Walkers.
 Otherwise you probably want EXECUTIONER, which is highly effective at slaughtering infantry and easy and satisfying for new players.

-DO: Use the “Unparalleled Mastery” stratagem to cast SMITE in addition to your other two psychic powers if there is a target in range.
+DO: Use the “Unparalleled Mastery” stratagem to cast SMITE or FOCUS WILL in addition to your other two psychic powers.
 (If she also casts EXECUTIONER, your Farseer can inflict 3D3 mortal wounds in a single phase.
 Against multi-wound heavy infantry, cast SMITE first, so to maximize your chances of triggering the second D3 for EXECUTIONER.)

 DO: Run a Warlock Skyrunner alongside your Farseer Skyrunner so you can use the “Seer Council” stratagem, significantly improving the odds that you will succeed with more of your powers.
 (Seriously, this is way better than you think.
 Your army relies on the synergies created by your psychic powers.)